MAlTOGAI/Hiiii/README.md

 <img width="422" height="570" alt="image" src="https://github.com/user-attachments/assets/b4ffee18-50b9-4ac4-82a1-b1a3a0855f64" />

-I've been a little fixated on naruto for a little...
+<p align=center> ❄️ I've been a little fixated on naruto for a little...
 I'm not that familiar with ponytown also I kinda just hang out there and be afk, I mainly get teached by my brother on ponytown!!
 ❄️

 <img width="855" height="1327" alt="image" src="https://github.com/user-attachments/assets/39319f59-6f46-4362-8297-79c06adc4a55" />